lcarcaramo/docker-maven/README.md

 `docker build . --tag <maven build image>`

-* Run a container using the image that you just built to perform an operation on your Maven project.
+* Run a container using the image that you just built to perform the Maven operation specified in the image on your Maven project.

 `docker run --name <maven build container> <maven build image>`